 and each will smile at the other’s welcome.”

-Mindful Self-Compassion (MSC) is an evidence-based, 8 week training program designed to cultivate the skill of self-compassion.
+Mindful Self-Compassion (MSC) is an evidence-based, 8 session, training program designed to cultivate the skill of self-compassion.
 Based on the groundbreaking research of Kristin Neff and the clinical expertise of Christopher Germer, MSC teaches core principles and practices that enable participants to respond to difficult moments in their lives with kindness, care and understanding.

-The three key components of self-compassion practice are self-kindness, a sense of common humanity, and balanced, mindful awareness.
+The three key components of self-compassion are self-kindness, a sense of common humanity, and balanced, mindful awareness.
 Kindness opens our hearts to suffering, so we can give ourselves what we need.
 Common humanity opens us to our essential interrelatedness, so that we know we aren’t alone.
 Mindfulness opens us to the present moment, so we can accept our experience with greater ease.
 Together they comprise a state of warm-hearted, connected presence.

 Rapidly expanding research demonstrates that self-compassion is strongly associated with emotional wellbeing, less anxiety, depression and stress, maintenance of healthy habits such as diet and exercise, and satisfying personal relationships.
 And it’s easier than you think.